CallumNunesVaz/piCopter/README.md

 Author: Callum Nunes-Vaz

 Current Problems:
- * makefile incorrect and must be made working to compile without external function declarations clogging up the main .c file.
- * Currently investigating SPI comms (pic won't seem to talk back, most probably problem with PIC).
- * Magnetomer gives NACKS, must have incorrectly configured aux mode on mpu9150
- * Entire program contained in single .c file for dev purposes, will be reformatted for 1.0 version
+ * Magnetomer returns all zero values, appears to succeffully communicate and show up on i2c line through mpu9150
- * Some BCM2835 functions cause CPU hangs, must find and test alternative method. see init_PinDir().
+ * Some BCM2835 pin functions cause CPU hangs, must find and test alternative method. see init_PinDir() for commented out code.

+Current Checklist:
+ * Finish code framework that reads with sensors
+ * Finish code that converts sensor values and prints them
+ * start and finish algorithms to achieve yaw pitch and roll
+ * All of above for unpurchased GPS module

 Non-Standard (for C) Software Dependencies:
  * C library for Broadcom BCM 2835 as used in Raspberry Pi [V1.42] {http://www.airspayce.com/mikem/bcm2835/}, not included to avoid IP infringement